Zunsheng 'John' Jiao

 Center for Economic Geology Research

-John Jiao is the Program Manager for Carbon Storage and Chief Geologist in the Center for Economic Geology Research in the School of Energy Resources.
+John Jiao is a Principal Scientist in the Center for Economic Geology Research in the School of Energy Resources.

-Earning his Ph.D. from the University of Wyoming in Geology, Jiao is a widely respected scholar in his field.
+Earning his Ph.D. in Geology from the University of Wyoming, Jiao is a widely respected scholar in his field, having led the CEGR subsurface research team for over a decade.
 His research focuses on carbon capture and storage characterization, including detailed reservoir modeling and geomechanical analysis for CO2 storage.

 He has been involved in significant projects, such as the Wyoming CarbonSAFE initiative, which aims to sequester large amounts of CO2 from industrial sources in underground geological formations.
 His expertise also extends to seismic reflections of rock properties and seismic reservoir modeling, and he has authored more than 100 papers in peer-reviewed journals.
 He has also served as a co-principal investigator on various projects.